lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If Modelica enabled the EnergyPlus sizing calculations, it will receive for each Modelica ``ThermalZone`` the sensible cooling load, latent cooling load, and the corresponding room air temperature set point, outdoor air temperature, humidity concentration, minimum outdoor air mass flow rate and the time when these loads occur.
+If Modelica enabled the EnergyPlus sizing calculations, it will receive for each Modelica ``ThermalZone`` and ``SystemSizing`` object the sensible and latent cooling and heating loads, corresponding zone air temperature and humidity set points used for sizing, the outdoor air temperature and humidity at the design condition, minimum outdoor air mass flow rate, and the time when the design loads occur.
-These quantities are assigned by the Spawn interface to Modelica parameters, and these values already take into account the ``Multiplier`` of both, the ``Zone`` object and the ``Zone Group`` object in the EnergyPlus idf file.
+These quantities are assigned by the Spawn interface to Modelica record parameters in each object, and these values already take into account the ``Multiplier`` of both, the ``Zone`` object and the ``Zone Group`` object in the EnergyPlus idf file.
+In addition, the loads in ``SystemSizing`` also take into account load diversity of the constituent zones.
 The values can then be used in Modelica parameter expressions to assign component sizes.

-Modelica also allows ``ThermalZones`` to be grouped together through the Modelica ``HVACZones`` object, which allows for sizing calculations to take into account the load diversity.
-For each group, the above quantities will be obtained, also as Modelica parameters.

 .. _sec_uni_sys: